space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Command and Security are the only roles that have mindshields roundstart.

-- A mindshield gives its owner a "shield" with **100** CHP.
+- A mindshield gives its owner a "shield" with **100** LHP.
 The mindshield absorbs any CHP damage dealt to the owner and takes it instead.
-- If the mindshield reaches 0 CHP, it breaks and is removed from its owner.
+- If the mindshield reaches 0 LHP, it breaks and is removed from its owner.
-- The shield slowly regains CHP on its own, at **0.2** CHP / second.
+- The shield slowly regains LHP on its own, at **0.2** LHP / second.
 - Having a mindshield does not change Revolutionary status or antag faction; a Revolutionary can be mindshielded and still belong to the Revolution.

-Mindshields only protects the owner from CHP *damage*.
+Mindshields only protects the owner from LHP *damage*.
 Someone with a mindshield can still be healed.

 New mindshields are able to be purchased from Cargo at a reasonable price.
 One possible suggestion would be 4 implanters for $3000.